alvarogarcia7/blog_source/content/articles/2016-10-25-alien-technology.markdown

 > What the client has but cannot understand

+You can also unearth this yourself when you code at your cleverness possibilities

 source: talk by Pedro M. Santos at a Codurance catch-up

 TODO: Ask him if he wants to be an author on this